change-hi/change-hi.github.io/morea/scientific-software-basics/experience-ssb-filedir.md

 ## Home Directory Variation

-The home directory path will look different on different operating systems.
-On Linux it may look like `/home/nelle`, and on Windows it will be similar to `C:\Documents and Settings\nelle` or `C:\Users\nelle`.
-(Note that it may look slightly different for different versions of Windows.)
-In future examples, we've used Mac output as the default - Linux and Windows output may differ slightly, but should be generally similar.
+The home directory path varies across operating systems.
+On Linux, it might be `/home/nelle`, while on Windows, it resembles `C:\Documents and Settings\nelle` or `C:\Users\nelle`.
+In future examples, we've used Mac output as the default, output may differ slightly between Linux and Windows, but it's generally similar to our Mac examples.

-To understand what a "home directory" is, let's have a look at how the file system as a whole is organized.
-For the sake of this example, we'll be illustrating the filesystem on our scientist Nelle's computer.
-After this illustration, you'll be learning commands to explore your own filesystem, which will be constructed in a similar way, but not be exactly identical.
+To understand what a "home directory," let's look at the organization of the file system.
+We'll use our scientist Nelle's computer as an example.
+Later, you'll learn commands to explore your own file system, which will look similar, but may not be identical.

 On Nelle's computer, the filesystem looks like this:

 {% include figure.html url="" max-width="100%" file="/morea/scientific-software-basics/fig/filesystem.svg" alt="Node anatomy" caption="" %}

 At the top is the **root directory** that holds everything else.
-We refer to it using a slash character, `/`, on its own;
-this is the leading slash in `/Users/nelle`.
+Denoted by `/` on its own.
+This is the leading slash in `/Users/nelle`.

 Inside that directory are several other directories:
 `bin` (which is where some built-in programs are stored),